zacharyDez/geotdd_pt_geom_trigger/pt_trigger.md

 ### Why write test before any application code

-The main reason we are writing our tests before and not after application code is to be certain that are tests are actually testing the intented behavior of the code.
+The main reason we are writing our tests before and not after application code is to be certain that our tests are actually testing the intented behavior of the code.

-If we would write our tests after that application code, they could be passing but we could not guarantee (in 100% of cases) that they are passing because our code code is behaving as expected or that our tests are not actually testing the intented behavior.
+If we would write our tests after that application code, they could be passing but we could not guarantee (in 100% of cases) that they are passing because our code is behaving as expected or that our tests are not actually testing the intented behavior.

 ### Database connection

-Income *psycopg* the most popular postgres binding in Python. *Psycopg* is actually used in Django's Object Relational Mapper (ORM) when using a PostgreSQL database.
+Income *psycopg* the most popular postgres binding in Python.
+Psycopg is used to pass SQL commands to a PostgreSQL database. *Psycopg* is actually used in Django's Object Relational Mapper (ORM) when using a PostgreSQL database.

 We can install the dependency with: